What is artificial intelligence of things (AIoT)?

-IoT is a system of interrelated computing devices, mechanical and digital machines or objects with unique identifiers and the ability to transfer data over a network without requiring human-to-human or human-to-computer interaction.
-A thing in IoT can be a person's heart monitor implant, an automobile with built-in sensors to alert the driver when tire pressure is low, or any other object that can be assigned an Internet Protocol address and transfer data over a network.
+IoT is a system of connected devices, mechanical and digital machines, or objects with unique identifiers with the ability to transfer data over a network without requiring human-to-human or human-to-computer interaction.
+A thing in IoT can be a person's heart monitor implant, an automobile with built-in sensors to alert the driver when tire pressure is low or any other object that can be assigned an IP address and transfer data over a network.

 How does AIoT work?

 In AIoT devices, AI is embedded into infrastructure components, such as programs and chipsets, which are all connected using IoT networks.
-APIs are then used to ensure all hardware, software and platform components are able to operate and communicate together without effort from the end user.
+Application programming interfaces (APIs) are then used to ensure all hardware, software and platform components can operate and communicate without effort from the end user.

-When operational, IoT devices create and gather data, and then AI analyzes it to provide insights and improve efficiencies and productivity.
-Insights are gained by AI using processes like data learning.
+When operational, IoT devices create and gather data, and then AI analyzes it to provide insights and improve efficiency and productivity.
+Insights are gained by AI systems using processes such as data learning.

 Applications and examples of AIoT

-Although many AIoT applications focus on the implementation of cognitive computing in consumer appliances, the following highlights several examples of the wider use of AIoT:
+Although many AIoT applications focus on the implementation of cognitive computing in consumer appliances, the following are several examples of the wider use of AIoT:

 - Smart cities.
-Smart technology such as sensors, lights and meters are used to collect data that is designed to help improve operational efficiency, drive economic growth and improve quality of life for residents.
+Smart technology, such as sensors, lights and meters, are used to collect data that's designed to help improve operational efficiency, drive economic growth and improve the quality of life for residents.

 - Smart retail.
-Retailers use smart cameras to recognize shoppers' faces and detect if they have scanned their items at the self-checkout before leaving the store.
+Retailers use smart cameras to recognize shoppers' faces and detect if they've scanned their items at the self-checkout before leaving the store.

-- Smart home Smart appliances learn through human interaction and response.
+- Smart homes.
+Smart appliances learn through human interaction and response.
 AIoT appliances can also store and learn from user data to understand user habits to provide customized support.

 - Enterprise and industrial.
-Manufacturers use smart chips to detect when equipment is not functioning properly, or a part needs to be replaced.
+Manufacturers use smart chips to detect when equipment isn't functioning properly or a part needs to be replaced.

 - Autonomous vehicles.
-Autonomous vehicles rely on multiple video camera and sensor systems to gather data about nearby vehicles, monitor driving conditions and look for pedestrians.
+These vehicles rely on multiple video cameras and sensor systems to gather data about nearby vehicles, monitor driving conditions and look for pedestrians.

 - Healthcare.
-Medical devices and wearables collect and monitor real-time health data, such as heart rate, and can delete irregular heartbeats.
+Medical devices and wearables collect and monitor real-time health data, such as heart rate, and can detect irregular heartbeats.

 What are the benefits and challenges of AIoT?